In the short-term the markets trade on greed and fear, but in the medium to long-term, they trade on First Principles.

 Fundamentally this comes down to rationality.
 The more rational you can become, the more successful as an investor you can become.

-So, what are First Principals in terms of investing?
+So, what are First Principles in terms of investing?

-Investing First Principal: A company’s intrinsic value is based on its long-term cash flows that will be generated far into the future.
+Investing First Principles: A company’s intrinsic value is based on its long-term cash flows that will be generated far into the future.

 Greed and fear will always be a part of the market.
 Volatility isn’t going away.
-What’s most important is understanding the First Principals approach to the market and realizing that individual companies and subsequently stock markets are valued on their long-term cash flow generating ability.
-Everything else is noise.
+What’s most important is understanding the First Principles approach to the market and realizing that individual companies and subsequently stock markets are valued on their long-term cash flow generating ability.
+Everything else is greed and fear.

 -Paul R. Rossi, CFA